Python: Naming Styles 命名风格Python: Naming Styles 命名风格Python: Naming Styles 命名风格Python: Naming Styles 命名风格

 Python mangles these names with the class name: if class Foo has an

-attribute named __a, it cannot be accessed by Foo.__a.
-(An
+, it cannot be accessed by Foo.__a

-insistent user could still gain access by calling Foo._Foo__a.)
+insistent user could still gain access by calling Foo._Foo__a

 Generally, double leading underscores should be used only to avoid